XGRIDS Pro Guide™ / Module 4: Positioning

 PPK Minimum Thresholds

-• Base station to rover distance: less than 3 miles (5 km).
-Keep baselines under 1.2 miles (2 km) for optimal accuracy.
-Longer baselines degrade the PPK solution quality even with clean data.
+• Base station to rover distance: less than 5 km.
+Keep baselines under 2 km for optimal accuracy.
+Longer baselines degrade the PPK solution quality.

-• Scan area coverage must exceed 33 ft (10 m) of open ground visible to the sky.
-A fully GPS-denied scan with no outdoor segment cannot produce PPK output.
+• Scan area coverage must exceed 10 meters of open ground visible to the sky.
+A GPS-denied scan with no outdoor segment cannot produce PPK output.

 • Valid PPK data points after processing: more than 100.
 Displayed in LixelStudio after upload.
 Check this before processing.
 Below 100 means the PPK solution is unreliable.